-Check out the short clip and transcript below, in which Peterson articulately breaks down trust, naivete, cynicism, and courage. ￼
+Check out the fascinating clip and transcript below, in which Peterson articulately breaks down trust, naivete, cynicism, and courage.

 Put no trust in a neighbor; have no confidence in a friend; guard the doors of your mouth from her who lies in your arms; for the son treats the father with contempt, the daughter rises up against her mother,the daughter-in-law against her mother-in-law; a man’s enemies are the men of his own house.Micah 7:5-6

 For more, see How To Stop Looking At Porn The Simple Way (Jordan Peterson).
-For the complete archive of articles, click here.
+You can also visit the complete archive of articles on integrity.